First Home Guarantee: Buy a House with Just 5% Deposit in 2026

 The First Home Guarantee has a few key eligibility rules:

-The scheme is administered by the National Housing Finance and Investment Corporation (NHFIC).
-You don't apply through the government directly โ€” you apply through a participating lender (most of the big banks and many smaller lenders participate).
+The scheme is administered by Housing Australia.
+You don't apply through the government directly, you apply through a participating lender (most of the big banks and many smaller lenders participate).

 The regional property price caps

 This is where people get caught out.
-The property you're buying must be under the cap for your region.
-Caps aren't the same across Australia โ€” capital city markets have higher caps than regional areas:
+The property you're buying must is under the cap for your region.
+Caps aren't the same across Australia, capital city markets have higher caps than regional areas:

 Region Approx. Price Cap (2026)